chatmail/dkim-milter/README.md

 ```

 These commands create a signing key file for either the RSA or Ed25519 key type.
-Each command also prints out the corresponding *DKIM public key record* to
+Each command also prints out the corresponding *DKIM public key record* to the
-standard error.
-For example, for RSA the printed record looks something like the
+standard error stream.
+For example, for RSA the printed record looks something
-following:
+like the following:

 ```
 v=DKIM1; k=rsa; p=MIIBIjANBgkqhkiG9w0BAQEFAAOCAQ8AMIIBCgKCA...